MounikaPeddapoondra/HR-Analytics-Dashboard-Employee-Attrition-Analysis/README.md

 This dashboard answers important business questions:

-* What is the overall attrition rate?
+* What is the overall employee attrition rate?
-* Which age group shows the highest attrition?
+* Which age group has the highest attrition?
-* Does salary impact employee turnover?
+* Does salary level impact employee turnover?
-* Which job roles are most affected?
+* Which job roles experience the most attrition?
+* How does education background influence attrition?
-* When are employees most likely to leave?
+* At what stage (years at company) are employees most likely to leave?
+* Is there a difference in attrition between male and female employees?

 ---
 ## Dataset Used